Performance Coaching at Work: What, Why, and How to Do It in the Workplace

 Two women sitting at a table in deep discussion about performance mentoring.

-High-performance coaching work with each employee or individual through dedicated one-on-one sessions, which are essential since every employee is unique and has different needs.
+High-performance coaching works with each employee or individual through dedicated one-on-one sessions, which are essential since every employee is unique and has different needs.

 By working with each individual, performance coaches can assess their partner’s needs and what steps they need to take to get to the level they aspire to be.

 Once that part is over, the performance coaching moves on to the next step: the tailored development plan.
-Now the real work begins toward bettering the employee’s performance.
+Now, the real work begins to improve the employees’ performance.
+The coach may decide to use a structured coaching model to provide a foundation and path to improvement:

 Working directly with performance coaches is advantageous because each individual gets individualized attention and a personalized plan offering hyper-relevant inputs on where they must improve.
 Typical training methods, such as workshops and webinars, are not as effective since they are too broad and less relevant to the specific needs of the employee seeking professional advancement.